Gold and Glitter

 Gold and Glitter is a 1912 American silent drama film co-directed by D. W. Griffith and Frank Powell.
 Lillian Gish, in the leading female role, was called upon for a variety of emotions, in comparison to her previous roles.
+A print of the film is reportedly held at the National Audio-Visual Conservation Center of the Library of Congress.